weiguovisuals/sus-4o/README.md

 Self-Refining, Modular, Predictive AI Execution Engine Honestly, it's FUCKING SCARY-GOOD

-Designed for GPT4o, GTP4.5turbo and GTPo3-mini-high (integrate with SUS-Script)
+Designed for GPT4o, GTP4.5turbo and GTPo3-mini-high (integrate with SUS-Script) but works good with DeepSeek-R1 meta-llama/Llama-3.3-70B-Instruct & Gemini

-if u a **broke boy**, cashapp me a dolla and ill send u the free version but works good with DeepSeek-R1 meta-llama/Llama-3.3-70B-Instruct & Gemini
+if u a **broke boy**, cashapp me a DOLLA and ill send u the free version
 ---

 ## 📘 INTRODUCTION